Peugeot 306: Chassis design

 The familiar range of PSA powertrains drove the front wheels of a conventionally designed chassis.
 At the front was a standard MacPherson strut layout with anti-roll bar, while the rear used the PSA Peugeot-Citroën independent trailing arm/torsion bar set up that was first introduced on the Peugeot 305 estate.
 However, PSA's chassis engineers employed some unusual features, including passive rear wheel steering, though less than on the ZX, (by means of specially designed compliance bushes in the rear suspension), and in-house developed and constructed shock absorbers.
 At high mileages this is prone to wear of the axle mounting bushes which is easily fixed.
 It is also prone to wear in the rear axle trailing arm bearings, which then wear the trailing arm axle tubes, requiring an expensive rebuild or a replacement axle assembly.
 The diesel and larger capacity petrol engines are canted as far back as possible in the engine bay, in an effort to put as much weight as possible behind the front axle line, also reducing the centre of gravity, while improving weight distribution and minimising understeer.

 Versions

 Trim levels were XN, XL, XR, XT and XS; XN being the most basic, and XT the highest specification.
 The XT was available in 5-door only, with the XR, XN and XL available in 3-door too.
 The D-Turbo and XSi were available in both 3- and 5-door, the XS and S16 only available in 3-door.
 There were no longer "X/G" designations ("X" indicating a 3-door, "G" indicating a 5-door).
 A diesel model could be identified with the addition of "d" after the spec level, and a turbodiesel with the addition of "dt".
 There were special edition versions too, badged "Alpine" from 1994.
 (3-door only).

 Sedan models

-Sedan specification was marked as SN, SL, SR, and ST. The sedan model, for many motorists provided an alternative to the domination of the car markets by hatchbacks.
+The sedan specification was marked as SN, SL, SR, and ST.